 Many nail-fold infections occur for no apparent reason.
-However, the following can increase the risk of germs (bacteria) and other germs getting into the nail-fold skin and causing infection:
+However, the following can increase the risk of germs (bacteria) and other germs getting into the nail-fold skin and causing infection.

-- Covering.
-For example, if you use gloves for long periods, or use artificial nails, it can cause a moist, airless condition around your fingernails.
+If you use gloves for long periods, or use artificial nails, it can cause a moist, airless condition around your fingernails.
 This is good for some germs to thrive and cause infection.